-Communicating the expected standards to employees is undertaken through leading by example by managers from the top (which is a specific requirement in the job description of Directors and Heads of Service), discussion and training, and a supportive management environment which makes clear to customers that unacceptable behaviour towards employees will not be tolerated.
+Communicating the expected standards to employees is undertaken through leading by example by managers from the top (which is a specific requirement in the job description of the Chief Executive, Assistant Chief Executive, Directors and Heads of Service), discussion and training, and a supportive management environment which makes clear to customers that unacceptable behaviour towards employees will not be tolerated.

 The Council has a Code of Conduct for employees which was approved by Employment Committee on 9 February 2017 and Full Council on 21 February 2017.
 A copy can be found on the Authority's Intranet.
 This Code sets out the principles, behaviours and standards expected of employees in a single document.

 The purpose of the Code is to: